 Spring in Liverpool is a persuasive little liar.
-One bright afternoon and suddenly everybody forgets the sleet, the horizontal rain, and the emotional damage of January.
+One bright afternoon and suddenly everyone forgets the sleet, the horizontal rain, and the emotional damage of January.
 The parks turn green, the waterfront starts showing off, and the whole city behaves as if it was never miserable at all.

 Here are six free things to do in Liverpool this spring that are actually worth doing.